soeai/mappgraph/index.md

 ![GitHub Logo](/images/graphs.png)

 All graphs of one app with a specific set of parameters are saved in 2 csv files (features.csv and weights.csv).
-There is a column named *graph_id* to distinguish between different graphs in both two files.
+In both two files, there is a column named *graph_id* to distinguish between different graphs.

 #### 4. Running experiments